conveyal/analysis-ui/docs/analysis/index.md

 </figure>

 # Isochrone map
+If your project is in the United States, you should shortly see the accessibility results described below.
+If your project is outside the US, or if you want to compute accessibility using a land use dataset other than the US Census [LODES](https://lehd.ces.census.gov/data/#lodes), you'll first need to [upload opportunity data](upload-opportunity-data) (e.g. job locations).

 On the map, gray dots represent the density of opportunities.
 For instance, if your selected Opportunity Data are jobs, there will be tightly packed dots in areas of dense employment, and less tightly packed dots elsewhere.
 One dot represents one or multiple opportunities (e.g. jobs), and the scale may differ between zoom levels and opportunity datasets.
 For example, if at a given zoom level, one dot represents 4 jobs, at that same zoom level one dot might represent only two residents.
 Modifications on the map will be shown according to the visibility set in the Edit Scenarios view.

 The map will also show a blue isochrone, which represents the area reachable within a given travel time (the default is 60 minutes, and it is controlled by the slider in the left panel) from the origin marker.
 To change the origin of the analysis, simply drag the marker to a new location.